Join Us

 Do I need to audition?

 The Choral Society of NEPA operates under the guidance of two principal philosophies: “Artistry through Opportunity” and “Excellence through Education.”
-In short, if you love singing and choral music and are willing to work hard on behalf of both of those accounts, then we want you to be a part of our musical family.
-Of course, we still need to hear you (or your child) sing and try a few musical skills, but rest assured, we are on your side each step of the way.
+In short, if you love singing and choral music, can match pitch, and are willing to work hard, then we want you to be a part of our musical family.

 But do I need to read music?

-While that skill is always a plus, we don’t expect it of our adult, youth, or child members.
-We supply our adults with professional section leaders at all rehearsals/performances, and with audio recordings to assist their learning of more difficult pieces.
-And, we teach our children and youth to read music as part of their weekly rehearsal process, providing them not only with great musical and community experiences, but with a life-time skill.
+While that skill is always a plus, we don’t require or even expect it.
+We employ professional section leaders at all rehearsals/performances, and provide audio recordings to assist the learning of more difficult pieces.

 New members are always welcomed at the start of each fall and spring semester.
-We suggest that you (1) look over our CSNEPA Adult Calendar 2019 2020 and if it looks doable , then simply attend one of the first two rehearsals, borrow a set of music, join the vocal section where you think you will be most comfortable singing, and “audition” us.
+We suggest that you (1) look over our rehearsal/performance calendar and if it looks doable , then simply attend one of the first two rehearsals, borrow a set of music, join the vocal section where you think you will be most comfortable singing, and “audition” us.
 If you enjoy yourself, consider that to be a good omen and speak with the director at the conclusion of the rehearsal.
-They will ask you to declare any conflicts you foresee with the rehearsal/performance schedule, and perhaps guide you in singing some simple scales (to determine your vocal range and color) and allow you to sing some of the musical passages you just rehearsed.
+They will ask you to declare any conflicts you foresee with the rehearsal/performance schedule, and perhaps guide you in singing some simple scales (to determine your vocal range and color) and allow you to sing some of the musical passages you just rehearsed if needed to insure you’re singing the part that best suits your voice.
 That’s it!

 New singers are invited to join us for their first semester free-of-charge; no tuition need be paid, though the music must still be purchased.